 Read more: Business Blog Writing Series Part 1: What is a Website Copywriter?

 iPunchclock lets you manage multiple time sheets from your phone.
 You can clock in and out on the app in real time, which takes the guesswork out of figuring out when you arrived and left a site when the day is over.
 You can even enable the location feature in the app to help it pull up the right time sheet for the right job.

 This app lets you send an invoice to your customer directly from your phone to their email.
-It eliminates the need for extra steps involved in creating invoices on a computer.
-You also have the chance to invoice in real time instead of having to wait until you get back to your home or office to send something to your client.
+It eliminates the need for extra steps to create invoices on a computer.
+You also have the chance to invoice in real time instead of waiting until you get back to your home or office to send something to your client.

-For lawn care and landscaping business owners, where a lot of your time is spent directly on the client’s property, being able to invoice right then and there is especially useful.
+For lawn care and landscaping business owners, where a lot of your time is spent directly on the client’s property, being able to invoice right then and it is especially useful.

-The app will let you know what kind of tree you’re dealing with saving you a lot of time and research more outdated methods would require.
-You’ll have a fast way to answer client’s questions and help them plan out complementing plants or develop a good plan on how to properly care for their tree.
+The app will let you know what kind of tree you’re dealing with, saving you a lot of time and research more outdated methods would require.
+You’ll have a fast way to answer clients’ questions and help them plan out complementing plants or develop a good plan on how to care for their tree properly.

-The majority of your work involves being outside, especially in the summer months when the weather is hot.
-Being smart about how you’re going to handle the heat is really important to your personal health and safety.
+Most of your work involves being outside, especially in the summer when the weather is hot.
+Being smart about how you will handle the heat is important to your personal health and safety.

 OSHA Heat Safety Tool tells you the temperature, humidity, and even the “feels like” temperature of the weather in your area.
 It also includes recommendations on how often to take breaks, drink water, and even gives you a list of heat-related illness symptoms.

 Learn More: Search Engine Optimization Tactics That Will Boost Your Landscape Business